June 1, 2021

 So, with Peter’s approval, I decided to create this ‘how-to’ article, for those who want to get started and put the strategy into practice.
-And for the regulars, it will reinforce the old fundamentals and certain lessons which are often forgotten.

 By the way, if you haven’t already, check out my earlier interview with Peter Thornhill.

 Before we begin, a caring disclaimer: Nothing here is personal advice.
 This strategy may not suit you for a variety of reasons.
 Please do your own research before making investment decisions.